rmraya/TypesXML/samples/README.md

 - `relaxng-defaults.ts` – Resolve a RelaxNG grammar via catalog lookup and observe default attributes merged into the DOM.
 - `stream-parse.ts` – Fetch an XML document over HTTPS and process it as a stream.
 - `custom-handler.ts` – Implement a bespoke `ContentHandler` that logs SAX events.
+- `json-conversion.ts` – Convert between JSON and XML, comparing simple mode with the metadata-preserving round-trip mode.

 Shortcut scripts are defined in `package.json`, e.g. `npm run parse-file` (which performs `tsc -p tsconfig.json` and then runs `node dist/parse-file.js`).
 Use `npm run build` if you want to compile everything ahead of time.